PedroBern/django-graphql-auth/docs/quickstart.md

 }
 ```

-If you choose to use the refresh tokens, remenber to migrate:
+If you choose to use the refresh tokens, remember to migrate:

 ```bash
 python manage.py migrate